On behalf of the staff and governors I would like to welcome you to our website.

 The Nursery class has capacity for 78 children in total, 39 in the morning session and 39 in the afternoon session.
 The nursery offers part time and full time places.
 Reception, Year 1 and Year 2 each have capacity for 90 children organised into classes of 30 children.

-Each of the Reception, Year 1 and Year 2 classes have a full time qualified teacher and full time qualified teaching assistant.
-The Nursery classes have a full time qualified teacher and two full time qualified teaching assistants.
+Each of the Reception, Year 1 and Year 2 classes have a full time qualified teacher and qualified teaching assistants who support across the year groups.
+The Nursery classes have a full time qualified teacher and full time qualified teaching assistants.
 The education provided at Cottesbrooke Infant & Nursery School for Nursery and Reception classes follows the Early Years Foundation Stage Curriculum and the National Curriculum for Year 1 and Year 2 – see The Curriculum section of the website for more information.

 The teachers consult with parents/carers formally on three occasions during the year to discuss children’s individual progress and at the end of the year a written report is completed.
 However, parents/carers are welcome to meet with staff, including the Head Teacher, at other times as we endeavour to maintain an open door policy.